-Transitional activities are activities for which lowcarbon alternatives are not yet available and among others have greenhouse corresponding to the best are sustainable investments with an environmental objective that do not take into account the criteria for environmentally sustainable economic
+Transitional activities are activities for which lowcarbon alternatives are not yet available and among others have greenhouse gas emission levels corresponding to the best performance.

 What is the minimum share of investments in transitional and enabling activities?
 N/A. The Fund does not have a specific minimum share of transitioning and enabling activities.